mui/material-ui/docs/data/material/getting-started/templates/templates.md

 [Toolpad Core](https://mui.com/toolpad/core/introduction/) is a set of components designed for assembling dashboards and internal tools more efficiently.
 It builds on top of Material UI to provide sophisticated UI components with full-stack functionality, such as the [Dashboard Layout](https://mui.com/toolpad/core/react-dashboard-layout/) shown below.

-This is a great option if you don't need a fully-built template but don't want to start building from scratch.
+This is a great option if you don't want to start building from scratch but don't need a prebuilt template.

 {{"demo": "../../components/app-bar/DashboardLayoutBasic.js", "height": 400, "iframe": true, "defaultExpanded": false, "bg": "inline"}}